PienkDrakie/Main/README.md

 ### About Me

 I'm a university student with a knack for both code and creativity.
-Proficient in **Java** and **C** (with a dash of assembly), I’ve wrangled everything from tile maze games and image scalers to custom language parsers and multi-threaded bots.
+Proficient in **Java** and **C** (also dabbled in a variety of other languages), I’ve wrangled everything from tile maze games and image scalers to custom language parsers and multi-threaded bots.
 I have a penchant for turning group chaos into productivity—organizing seven people for regular TTRPG sessions is a feat more complex than any group project sprint!

 ---